About Jacob Frey

 While practicing law at Faegre & Benson (now Faegre Baker Daniels) and then Halunen & Associates, Jacob established a strong commitment for community organization, and helping those who are less fortunate.
 Since moving to Minneapolis, and before taking elected office Jacob championed a wide range of causes from founding The Big Gay Race to representing employees experiencing discrimination in the workplace.

 His commitment to our community continued with his 2013 campaign for city council, which broke records from caucus attendees to fundraising.
 As a candidate, Jacob promised to trigger growth, reduce the achievement gap, improve environmental sustainability, and help those in need.
 As a council member, Jacob's leadership has resulted in a thriving Third Ward that accounts for more that 65 percent of the growth in the entire city.
-In addition, the affordable housing trust fund has been brought to record levels, pushed for additional methods to improve downtown safety, and we have a new school to serve Third Ward families.
+In addition, Jacob helped bring the affordable housing trust fund to record levels, he pushed for additional methods to improve downtown safety, and he helped bring a new school to serve Third Ward families.
 Jacob championed new transportation options like Uber and Lyft, lead on public realm improvement projects like the Nicollet Mall redesign, the Commons, the dramatic reduction of surface parking lots, and a fully connected Mississippi trail in Northeast.
 Additionally, as Chair of the City Council’s Elections and Rules Committee, Jacob has pushed for programs to increase voter registration and engagement, and has increased the number of voting precincts to improve access to the ballot box.

 Jacob's commitment to our community is stronger than ever and his pride in Third Ward residents drives him to continue to work hard to make Minneapolis a world-class city for everyone.